-THIS Lemon Chicken with Buttermilk Dressing is one of my most requested recipes ~ the tender crispy chicken on top of a fresh salad and drenched in creamy buttermilk dressing is hard to beat!
+This easy Lemon Chicken Salad with Buttermilk Dressing is one of my most requested recipes ~ the tender crispy chicken on top of fresh greens and drenched in creamy buttermilk dressing is a healthy main course salad the whole family loves!

 The chicken is inspired by Ina Garten’s Parmesan Chicken.
-I’ve simplified it, added lemon, and an unbelievably easy and delicious buttermilk dressing that you’ll find lots of other uses for.
-I’ve posted this dinner before, but it bears repeating.
-Just like you, we have our favorites, and besides, I do it a little differently every time…
+I’ve simplified it, added lemon, and an unbelievably easy and delicious buttermilk dressing.
+The dressing can be used as a dip for raw veggies, too.

 - 1 garlic clove